Acrimoris/Everything_about_EOL/README.md

 # Quick history
-EOL (Expression Oriented Language) -
+EOL (Expression Oriented Language) -  a programming language developed at the Institute of Mathematical Machines in 1965–1966 under the supervision of Leon Łukaszewicz.
+Developed versions EOL-1, EOL-2, and EOL-3.
+Documentation here focuses mostly on EOL-2 implementation.

 # Why?
 Why am I creating this repository?
 For fun.
-I had some time off and was bored.<br>
+I had some time off.<br>
-I'm sorry that it isn't a lot, but it's REALLY hard to find ANY materials (at least for me)<br>
+I'm sorry that it isn't a lot, but it's REALLY hard to find ANY materials (at least for me).<br>
 Sorry for the bad quality of the files.
 I had to reduce their size because of how GitHub works.

 # English